vincentlemstra/vincentlemstra/README.md

 [Learn More](https://github.com/vincentlemstra/revit_downloader)

 ### Backingtrack Merger
 This app will merge multiple audio files into 1 merged audio file.
-As a drummer, working with backingtracks can be a time consuming process.
+As a drummer, working with backing tracks can be a time-consuming process.
 This app is created to automate and speed up some of the steps.

 [Learn More](https://github.com/vincentlemstra/backingtrack_merger)